 Among the reasons why so many people are looking for new jobs, higher pay ranks highest followed by a lack of opportunities for development and advancement.
 The purpose of mentorship programs is to offer employees the opportunity to grow and learn while feeling like valuable members of the organization.
 They are beneficial not only to mentees who get the support they need but also to mentors who are acknowledged as talented individuals who can offer guidance.
 As a result, they are less likely to look for career opportunities elsewhere.

-In this article, we’ll explore remote mentorship and how an intelligent learning platform (ILP) can help any organization make this program a success.
+In this article, we’ll explore remote mentorship and how an modern learning platform can help any organization make this program a success.

 What makes a mentorship program successful?